d3mid3mi/100-days-of-code/log.md

 **Today's Progress**: I worked on a project to create a tic tac toe game.

 **Thoughts**: I enjoyed making the game, and it was cool to see all the things I have learned so far be used in the game.

+### Day 8: May 28, 2020

+**Today's Progress**: I learned about Object Oriented Programming (OOP).
+It was broken down to classes and objects, and making use of contstructers, destructers, polymorphism, and methods.

+**Thoughts**: It was not easy to grasp the concept of OOP as well as how to make use of the parent class, children class, and methods contained in them.
+I will need to revisit and practice to get it down.

+### Day 9: May 28, 2020

+**Today's Progress**: Was a slow day.
+I continued to learn about OOP and making use of data structures in OOP.

+**Thoughts**: It was still a struggle to grasp so I will practice some more.

+### Day 10: May 28, 2020

+**Today's Progress**: I worked on a bank project making use of OOP.
+I finished my Udemy course on python as well.
+**Thoughts**: I had a better understanding of how OOP works, and how the code works, but still need more practice.